psrc/shiny-fixie/README.md

 - requirements to run app:
   - connected to PSRC VPN
-  - have access to hhts_cleaning_temporal database
+  - have access to hhts_cleaning database